aka: Crazy Laugh

 - Near the end of Arthur Brown's "Fire".
 "You're gonna burn!
 Burn!
 Burn!
 Buuuurrrn!!!
 Ah-hahaha!!!"

 - Peter Murphy's cackle two-thirds of the way through Bauhaus's cover of John Cale's "Rosegarden Funeral of Sores" definitely counts.
-Crowning Moment of Awesome ensues.
+A Moment Of Awesome ensues.

 - Wilfrido Vargas (or someone in his band) does three evil laughs in his band's song "El Vampiro".